Overview of Load Balancing

 Other limits include:

-- The Load Balancing services supports IPv6 addresses for load balancers in the US Government Cloud only.
+The Load Balancing service supports IPv6 addresses for load balancers in the US Government Cloud only.
 IPv6 support is only for the load balancer itself, and not the backend.

 To accommodate high-volume traffic, Oracle strongly recommends that you use stateless security rules for your load balancer subnets.